November 20 2022

 These statements give lenders an overview of a business’ financial data including balance sheets, income statements, the Statement of Retained Earnings, Statement of Changes in Financial Position (SCFP) and the Notes to the Financial Statements.
 It presents the company’s current financial standing as well as an overview of its profitability in the short and long term.

 If you are a sole proprietor or a business owner, this document may be requested by your lender as proof that you own the respective business.
 It validates that the business is actively operating and is registered in your province.
 If you don’t have your Master Business License on hand, you can reach out to your lawyer for a copy.
-To register for a Master Business Licence, you can do so here.
+To register for a Master Business License, you can do so here.